intento/intento-api/README.md

 }
 ```

-Depending on the provider, the result may contain either single value (detected language for all the translated sentences) or array of values (detected language for each of the translated sentences).          ↑
+Depending on the provider, the result may contain either a single value (detected language for all the translated sentences) or an array of values (detected language for each of the translated sentences).          ↑

 ## Getting available providers